 I've heard that Dawn contains ammonia.
 Makes sense: that would explain why it cleans so well and why it says don't add bleach.

 Wow!
 This is an excellent post.
 I have learned so much from reading all of these recommendations for Dawn.
 There is no higher praise for any product than the loyalty of its customers.
-All of these satisfied customers just couldn't be wrong.
-I've just added a bottle of Dawn to my shopping list!
-Thanks to you all.

 The comment of Dawn being used during the Valdez Oil Spill is true.
 Here in New Orleans when BP had an off-shore oil rig explode and thousands of oil messed up our whole Gulf Coast, many different kinds of animals were trapped in large pools of sticky oil.
 When they were rescued, they were cleaned with Dawn dishwashing detergent.
 I still remember seeing a bottle sitting on the beach during the newscast.
 I have been using Dawn ever since.
 I never thought about using it as a spot cleaner.
 Great idea!